Note: Originally published 05/24/2014. This article has been revised updated for accuracy.

 - Rodents exposed to artificial light during sleep cycle hours experienced symptoms of depression and mood disorders, and scientists believe the same effects are likely in human studies.
 The good news?
 After two weeks of darkness at bedtime, all negative symptoms appeared to reverse.

 - Stay positive.
 Incorporating gratitude or loving kindness meditation can help you improve your mindset and learn not to fear nighttime.

 - If you use electronics at night, invest in a pair of blue-blocking glasses.
 Blue light from your phone or computer stimulates your cortisol and depresses your melatonin production, making it difficult to fall asleep.

 - Identify the source of your sleep issues, whether it be physical, chemical, or emotional.
-Apply for a consultation with us if you’d like to work with professionals on getting to the bottom of your sleep issues naturally.
+Join my At-Home Program for help getting to the bottom of your sleep issues naturally.
 While these tips can help, you’re unlikely to completely resolve your insomnia until you identify exactly why it’s happening.

 It’s Sunday night.
 You’ve already packed your lunch for work tomorrow (a beautiful Cobb salad with homemade ranch dressing), put the kids to bed, brushed your teeth, and set your alarm.